coins-docs/coins-docs-th.guthub.io/docs/user-data-stream.md

       "l": "0.000000"             // Locked
     }
   ],
-  "em": "test@coins.th"          // Account email,This parameter will only be provided when the master account is whitelisted and there has been a balance change on the sub-account.
+  "em": "test@gmail.com"          // Account email,This parameter will only be provided when the master account is whitelisted and there has been a balance change on the sub-account.
 }
 ```